yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli-peering.md

 type: docs
 ---

-Use the `vpc peering` resource to perform operations on VPC peerings, including the following:
+Use the `vpc peering` resource to perform operations on [peering connections](../../cloud-basics/cloud-vpcs/cloud-vpc-intro/), including the following:

-- create and delete VPC peerings
+- create and delete peering connections
-- get information about a peering
+- get information about a peering connection

 ## Syntax